Advances in the Shannon Capacity of Graphs: The Shannon capacity of q -Kneser graphs

-\end{proof} Due to the coincidence of the independence number and the Lov\'{a}sz $\vartheta$-function in Lemmata~\ref{lemma:q-kneser_graph_independence_number} and~\ref{lemma:q-kneser_graph_lovasz_function}, their joint value is also equal to the Shannon capacity of the graph.
-This gives the following closed-form expression for the Shannon capacity of $q$-Kneser graphs. \begin{theorem} The Shannon capacity of the $q$-Kneser graph, $\qKG{n}{k}{q}$, with $n\geq2k$ and $q$ a prime power, is given by
+where \eqref{eq20: 01.01.26} holds by \eqref{eq6:24.8.25}. \end{proof} Due to the coincidence of the independence number and the Lov\'{a}sz $\vartheta$-function in Lemmata~\ref{lemma:q-kneser_graph_independence_number} and~\ref{lemma:q-kneser_graph_lovasz_function}, their common value is equal to the Shannon capacity of the graph.
+This gives the following closed-form expression for the Shannon capacity of $q$-Kneser graphs. \begin{theorem} The Shannon capacity of the $q$-Kneser graph $\qKG{n}{k}{q}$, where $n \geq 2k$ and $q$ is a prime power, is given by

 \end{theorem}